Learning disability is 1 of the most common forms of disability in the UK.

 It is not an illness or a disease.

-This means they can have difficulty
+This means you may have difficulty

-- understanding new or complex information
+- understanding new information

 - learning new skills